efficientgo/tools/README.md

 Set of tools, packages and libraries that every open-source Go project always needs with almost no dependencies.

-## Release model

-Since this is meant to be critical, tiny import, multi module toolset, there are currently no semver releases planned.
-It's designed to pin modules via git commits, all commits to master should be stable and properly tests, vetted and linted.

 ## Modules

 ### `github.com/efficientgo/tools/core`